 - It activates the parasympathetic nervous system, which relaxes the body and diffuses the fight or flight response.

 - Yoga allows you to stretch and move the body in very deliberate ways, which is helpful for tense muscles.

-- The focus on breathing and breathe work also helps your body to relax and tamp down the stress response in the body.
+- The focus on breathing and breath work also helps your body relax and tamp down the stress response.

-Other forms of exercise are also great because they help loosen up stiff and tense muscles, improve blood flow, release happy chemicals into the brain, and gives you a healthy outlet for pent up emotions.
+Other forms of exercise are also great because they help loosen up stiff and tense muscles, improve blood flow, release happy chemicals into the brain, and give you a healthy outlet for pent-up emotions.

 Are you going to attend one yoga or Crossfit class and expel all your demons?
 No. Stress management, in any form, is an ongoing process.
 But it will help set you on the right path.

 Meditation and Mindfulness

 Meditation is one of the best, scientifically proven ways to reduce stress, gain clarity of mind, and form new connections in the brain.

 You can literally reprogram your brain to manage stress more efficiently.

 Additionally, a daily meditation practice can increase your brain’s volume and make you better at emotional regulation.